liaorongfan/DeepPersonality/README.md

 ## Introduction
 This is the official code repo of *An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition* (https://arxiv.org/abs/2210.09138).

+The accepted supplementary material is provided in Personality_benchmark_Supplementary_.pdf

 In this project, **seven visual models**, **six audio models** and **five audio-visual models** have been reproduced and evaluated.
 Besides, **seven widely-used visual deep learning models**, which have not been applied to video-based personality computing before, have also been employed for benchmark.
 Detailed description can be found in our paper.